This is a Work at Home (WAH) position. The Duty Station will be the selectee's home address.

-In order to be considered, applicants MUST CURRENTLY RESIDE within commuting distance to Smith River, California.
+In order to be considered, applicants MUST RESIDE in Queens County, New York.

-- Plan, develop, and coordinate the partnership agreements to ensure activities at all levels are carried out, resolve problems encountered, and determine the need for renegotiation.
+- Plan, develop, and coordinate the partnership agreements to ensure activities all levels are carried out, resolve problems encountered, and determines the need for renegotiation.

 - Address questions, concerns and issues related to current and potential partners and stakeholders.

-- Establish partnership agreements with tribal governments, and/or local businesses and tribal community groups to develop specific strategies to eliminate enumeration barriers in specific regions in support of the Decennial Census.
+- Establish partnership agreements with federal/tribal/state/local governments, and/or local businesses and community groups to develop specific strategies to eliminate enumeration barriers in specific regions in support of the Decennial Census.